 4. Leverage technology to streamline workflows.

 Technology is helping organizations get smarter about their workflows and freeing up HR leaders to get more done.
-As Josh Bersin noted, HR tech trends in 2019 will point toward HR in the flow of work:
+As Josh Bersin noted, HR tech trends point toward HR in the flow of work:

 “From my perspective, we’re moving into a new era.
 One where HR technology is no longer a forms automation system, but is now becoming a true ‘system of productivity.’
 The theme I’m now using is what I call ‘HR in the Flow of Work.’
 What does this mean?
 All these wonderful HR apps should be natural, easy, and integrated into our work environment — we should be able to chat, click, or swipe and the HR tools we use should be as integrated into our lives as email, text messaging, or our favorite mobile app.”

 HR leaders will see this play out in two dimensions in the year ahead.
 The first is integrating tools that can help improve business outcomes associated with the people function.
 For example, workforce assessments use machine learning to surface a better pool of candidates—those who are more likely to be a behavioral and cognitive fit for open roles.
 At the same time, companies will continue rolling out HR-focused and supporting tools that improve the candidate and employee experience.